exasol/pyexasol/doc/user_guide/exploring_features/debugging_udf_script_output.rst

 Exasol allows capturing combined output (STDOUT + STDERR) of UDF scripts.
 It is very helpful for debugging and to extract additional statistics from scripts running in production.
 For further details, see `Debug UDF Script Output <https://docs.exasol.com/db/latest/database_concepts/udf_scripts/debug_udf_script_output.htm>`__.

-In order to use this feature, a user has to run a TCP server and provide the address via session parameters.
+In order to use this feature, a user has to run a TCP server and provide the address as a session parameter.
 For example:

 .. code-block:: sql